Solobarine/chatbot/README.md

 ### Installation via Docker

 Run the chatbot client (Next.js) and backend (Express) using Docker.
+Database is provided for this installation method.

 #### 1. Pull the Docker images